li4520/FIT-Heatmap/README.md

 # FIT to Heatmap Overview
-Python code to parse FIT files and create heatmap.
+Python code to parse FIT files and create heatmap
+* Use fitdecode to parse FIT files
+* Create heatmap using Google Maps (config.ini)
+* ...